Design Evolution: From Pencil & Paper to Keyboards & Hard Drives

 When Snyder & Associates opened its doors in 1977, all drafting work for engineering projects was done with pencil, paper, and drafting triangles.
 However, as technology has evolved, so has our firm.
 With several design teams of over 40 technicians, we regularly use Computer-Aided Design to develop plans in two- or three-dimensions so that our engineers and clients can better visualize every aspect of a project.

 The history of Computer-Aided Design, more commonly known as CAD, closely parallels the induction of the computer.
 With its creation in 1957, CAD was still decades ahead of the technology and software readily available then.
 Therefore, pencil and paper would remain the primary way engineering and architecture designs were drafted for another 30 years.
 However, the groundwork was set, and CAD software would eventually become an essential tool within the engineering industry.

 Advantages CAD Brings to the AEC Industry

-The main advantage of CAD drawing is that it saves a significant amount of time.
-Computers can perform actions quickly and accurately, so technicians can create components without the need for exacting measurements, as they would when completing a plan by hand.
+The main advantage of CAD drawing is that it saves significant time.
+Computers can perform actions quickly and accurately, so technicians can create components without the need for exacting measurements, as when completing a plan by hand.
 CAD software is also malleable, easily edited, and provides access to functions such as copying, pasting, resizing, and other digital actions you can’t complete when planning on paper.
 This time savings translates directly into increased productivity and, in turn, cost savings that can be passed on to clients.

-With interference checking and other features, our technicians can quickly inspect the drawing or element for any critical design errors.
-Even with these optimized features as a form of checks and balances, CAD technicians must be mindful of potential human or software errors.
+With interference checking and other features, our technicians can quickly inspect the drawing or element for critical design errors.
+Even with these optimized features as checks and balances, CAD technicians must be mindful of potential human or software errors.
 To remove this occurrence, the Snyder & Associates design team has established a reliable process for quality checks where one or more technicians will review the design and plans for final accuracy and overall standards.